metrico/qryn-docs/docs/cloud/installation.md

 Use `Kubernetes` and `helm` to get started using either a local or cloud ClickHouse instance.

 ?> You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 It is recommended to run this tutorial on a cluster with at least two nodes that are not acting as control plane hosts.

+Follow this [guide](https://github.com/metrico/qryn-cloud-helm) to get started with K8s helm charts.

+**Any other steps below show you how to run Qryn in K8s without Helm.**

 ##### Pull the qryn service containers
 ```bash